 And, as it is based on the same design as React, it also makes it possible to compose a rich mobile UI from declarative components by using the same fundamental UI building blocks as regular iOS and Android apps.
-The end result, if built correctly, is hardly distinguishable from any apps built with Java or Objective-C.
+The end result is hard to distinguish from any apps built with Java or Objective-C.

 Now, let’s take a closer look at the advantages that React Native has (not comparing it to Ionic in any way for now).

 The justification for this advantage is the fact that, by having its code as cross-platform as it can be, React Native allows maximum compatibility between different operating systems, mainly – Android and iOS.
 So, in practical meaning, it allows you to save both time and money by not redeveloping the same app to suit the OS.
 React Native also helps to optimize maintenance and updating of the product, which can be twice as hard when done in other ways.

 React Native apps generally perform at a faster rate

 The reason for that is the fact that due to the programming language optimization for mobile devices.
 Also, React Native apps mostly use the power of the graphic processing unit, also known as GPU, instead of using the central processing unit, also known as CPU.
 The combination of the two upper-mentioned facts allows React Native-built apps to work at a faster rate than the ones built with cross-platform hybrid technologies.
 To get more in-depth about React Native’s overall performance – follow the link.

 React Native has a low learning curve, if you’ve ever used React